jlorett/elastic-layout/README.md

 # ElasticLayout

-ElasticLayout is a CoordinatorLayout with an elastic scroll effect.
+ElasticLayout is a ConstraintLayout with an elastic scroll effect.

 <img src="./readme-assets/showcase.gif" width="25%"/>